thraal/dotfiles/README.md

 E.g if you added `$HOME/.zsh/aliases` to `.cfg`, that file will be instantiated at that path on your new computer.

-`config checkout` might fail with an error message like.
+`config checkout` might fail with an error message.

-Files on your computer might have identical locations and names to files in the .cfg repo.
+Files on your computer might have identical locations and names to files in the `.cfg` repo.
 Git doesn’t want to overwrite your local files.

 Back up the files if they’re useful, delete them if they aren’t.